Two boys walking through woods are silhouetted against a light blue night sky.

 “Salem’s Lot.”
 Photograph by Courtesy of New Line Cinema/Max

 I can easily see Dauberman’s “Salem’s Lot” becoming a fun, yearly ‘spooky season’ watch for many people.
 One of the perks, perhaps, of being a film and not a mini-series.
-I can also easily see it inspiring audiences to either re-read the novel that cemented King as a horror author or pick it up for the first time.
-In fact, as I write this review, a copy of the book sits in front of me, waiting for me to finally read it.
+I can also easily see it inspiring audiences to re-read the novel that cemented King as a horror author.
+Or pick it up for the first time.
+As I write this review, a copy of the book sits in front of me, waiting for me to finally read it.

-Because I know that while this version of “Salem’s Lot” left me wanting something that digs beyond the superficial, I also know that the presence of that want has to mean the ‘more’ I’m looking for exists in the very story it adapted.
+Because I know that this version of “Salem’s Lot” left me wanting something that digs beyond the superficial.
+I also know that the presence of that want has to mean the ‘more’ I’m looking for exists in the very story it adapted.

 And that kind of inspiration must count for something.